Religion, Philosophy, and Peace Studies

 RP133G: FROM THE GOSPELS TO REVELATION: BIBLE II

-RP140: INTRODUCTION TO PHILOSOPHY
+RP140: THE BIG IDEAS: INTRODUCTION TO PHILOSOPHY

 RP231: INTRODUCTION TO QUAKERS